OpenAEV-Platform/collectors/README.md

 poetry new new_collector
 ```

-#### `pyobas` dependency
+#### `pyoaev` dependency
-We wish to retain the possibility to develop simultaneously on `pyobas` and collectors.
+We wish to retain the possibility to develop simultaneously on `pyoaev` and collectors.
 We rely on PEP 508 environment
-markers to alternatively install a local path `pyobas` dependency or a released version from PyPI; specifically the `extra`
+markers to alternatively install a local path `pyoaev` dependency or a released version from PyPI; specifically the `extra`
 marker.

 Navigate to the new directory and edit `pyproject.toml`.